NOTE: NEW PERMIT FEES SCHEDULE GOES INTO EFFECT STARTING JULY 1, 2021.

-All permits expire six (6) months after date of issue.
-Failure to start the work or establish the use authorized by a permit within this six month period renders the permit invalid and a new permit must be obtained.
+Failure to start the work or establish the use authorized by a permit within six months of the permit issue date renders the permit invalid and a new permit must be obtained.
 Once work begins, noticeable progress must continue until completion.
 All work must be complete within eighteen (18) months of a permit issue date, regardless of when work begins.

-Permit application fees are due at the time of submission.
-No permit will be reviewed without the fees being paid.
-Permit applications must be submitted by the property owner or submitted with the property owner's acknowledgement and permission in writing.
+Permit fees are due at the time of application submission.
+No permit will be reviewed or approved without the fees being paid.
+Permit applications must be submitted by the property owner or property owners authorized contractor with the property owner's written acknowledgement and permission.

 All permit applications must be submitted with the appropriate supporting documentation.
 Applications submitted without such documents will not be reviewed until supporting documentation is provided.
 The specific supporting documentation for a given permit varies, however most require site plans and building plans.
-These plans must be properly scaled and in some instances may need to be sealed by an engineer, architect, surveyor, or other licensed professional.
-If a submitted permit application is withdrawn before issuance of a permit, a portion of the permit fee may be refunded.
-Refund requests must be submitted in writing, referencing the permits number, property address, and applicant.
+These plans must be properly scaled and, in some instances, may need to be sealed by an engineer, architect, surveyor, or other licensed professional.
+If a plat for a property is needed, contact the local Land Records office where the property is located.

 Fees are not refunded on permits that have been issued.
-If a permit is denied, an applicant has the option of having the Department's decision reviewed by the City of Laurel Board of Appeals.
+If a permit is denied, an applicant has the option of having the Department's decision reviewed by the Director, Department of the Fire Marshal and Permit Services.